-SNHU scholarship is a blended learning university scholarship program where students study on-site with Southern New Hampshire University (SNHU), a US-based University, and pursue their bachelor’s degree while being in Lebanon.
-Our aim is to provide access to higher education programs including Associate’s and Bachelor’s degrees to refugees and vulnerable learners accessing programs with a specialization in Business, Communication, and Health Care Management through LASeR.
+Spotlight is a blended learning university scholarship program where students study on-site with Southern New Hampshire University (SNHU), a US-based University, and pursue their bachelor’s degree while being in Lebanon.
+Our aim is to provide access to higher education programs including Associate’s and Bachelor’s degrees to refugees and vulnerable learners of any nationality accessing programs with a specialization in Business, Communication, and Health Care Management through LASeR.

-- The program offers a full scholarship for students seeking their BA degrees in the following majors: Business, Healthcare Management, Communication.
+- The program offers a full scholarship for students seeking their Bachelor’s degrees in the following majors: Business, Healthcare Management, Communication.

 - The duration of SNHU scholarship is up to 4 years.

 - The minimum study time is 20 Hours/ Week (Online + physical presence in LASeR) Laptops and fast connection provided during the studying period.

 - Students work exclusively on projects to demonstrate their mastery of the required skills.
 Competency-based education (CBE) is designed to develop workplace-relevant knowledge and skills.

 - Rather than measuring learning by hours in the classroom, CBE measures learning by projects and assessments.
 Each degree program defines specific learning goals.
 Those goals are broken down into competencies.